MikeyLuo/DevOps-Learning-Path/README.md

 # DevOps-Learning-Path
-This repository is a step-by-step daily plan to get a solid understanding of everything DevOps from Foundations, to Kubernetes all the way to Reliability &amp; SRE.
-The timeline I have given myself to complete this plan is 2 months.
+This repository is a step-by-step daily plan to get a BETTER understanding of everything DevOps from Foundations, to Kubernetes all the way to Reliability &amp; SRE.
+I am doing this just to refresh up on certain topics, going at my own pace following my own learning path.

 ## What is DevOps?
 What do DevOps developers do?
 - DevOps is a set of practices.
 It is a culture within a team or company.
 Many people are quick to define DevOps by lsiting off a laundry list of technologies but that's not correct at all.
 DevOps is the practice and those technologies are the tools that help us achieve a DevOps Environment.